History of education in Taiwan: Empire of Japan

-Republic of China
+Republic of China and martial law

-After Taiwan came under control of the Republic of China in 1945, education in Taiwan became a synthesis of the Japanese system and the Chinese system implemented by the Chinese Nationalist government.
-During the first 20 years of Chinese Nationalist rule, mandatory schooling consisted of six years of primary school education, which was also the length under Japanese rule.
+After Taiwan came under control of the Republic of China in 1945, education in Taiwan became a synthesis of the Japanese system and the Chinese system implemented by the Kuomintang (KMT) government.
+During the first 20 years of KMT rule, mandatory schooling consisted of six years of primary school education, which was also the length under Japanese rule.
 In 1968, this was extended to nine years.

 After taking control of Taiwan, the Republic of China sought to remodel education on the island, a process that involved politicizing public schools and curtailing private ones.
 This became more urgent when the ROC and its Nationalist government exiled themselves to the island in 1949 to escape the Chinese Communist Party and the incipient People's Republic of China, which later model its education system aligning with the Soviet Union.
 Education reassumed a colonial dimension, this time to create a new national identity (a process referred to by Taiwanese scholar Ting-Hong Wong as “national colonialism”).

+During a 1953 visit to Taiwan, Vice President Richard Nixon stated that the United States would help turn Taiwan into an anti-communist military and cultural bastion.
+In 1954, the United States began providing significant funding for education in Taiwan, including to attract overseas Chinese.
+These efforts also helped the KMT to consolidate its power on Taiwan.
+In 1958, the period of compulsory education was lengthened from six to nine years.

-In the late 1950s, the government yielded to pressure from both older Taiwanese communities and recent Mainlander immigrants, and enacted a series of education reforms, including the restoration of private schools (with measures taken to ensure their political loyalty).
+In the late 1950s, the government yielded to pressure from both older Taiwanese communities and recent waishengren immigrants, and enacted a series of education reforms, including the restoration of private schools (with measures taken to ensure their political loyalty).
+Aspects of politicized education in Taiwan included a mandatory university level course, which had first been introduced by the Kuomintang in mainland China in 1944 as "party principles".
+The course later became known as the "Three Principles of the People".
+The Ministry of Education expanded the course to all levels of education in 1950, and renamed the university-level course "Sun Yat-sen Thought" in 1964.

+Modern era

+The Council of Grand Justices ruled against mandatory university courses in 1995, and questions relating to Sun Yat-sen Thought were eventually removed from the General Scholastic Ability Test in 1999.
+In August 2011, the Executive Yuan confirmed that a full twelve-year compulsory education program would be implemented by 2014.
+Ma Ying-jeou's successor Tsai Ing-wen continued implementing the 12-year educational system.